OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 - Periodic technical report (By coordinator and sites)
 - Periodic financial report (prepared and written by UPSud finance department and other admins)

-=> PLANNING  WILL BE DONE WHEN DATE IS KNOWN
+=> PLANNING  WILL BE DONE WHEN REVIEW DATE IS KNOWN

 </section>